predis/predis/README.md

 By default the client implements clustering using either client-side sharding (default) or a Redis backed solution using [redis-cluster](http://redis.io/topics/cluster-tutorial).
 As for replication, Predis can handle single-master and multiple-slaves setups by executing read operations on slaves and switching to the master for write operations.
-The replication behaviour is fully configurable.
+The replication behavior is fully configurable.

 ## Replication ##